-You are entitled to vote your common stock if our records show that you held your shares as of the close of business on the record date, April 4, 2016 (the "Record Date").
+You are entitled to vote your common stock if our records show that you held your shares as of the close of business on the record date, April 7, 2017 (the "Record Date").
 Each share of our Class A common stock and Class B common stock will entitle its holder to one vote on all matters to be voted on by stockholders.
 Holders of Class A common stock and holders of Class B common stock will vote together as a single class on the election of directors and on all other matters presented to stockholders for their vote or approval, except as otherwise required by law.
-As of the Record Date, there were 7,910,086 shares of the Company's Class A common stock outstanding and 6,841,667 shares of the Company's Class B common stock outstanding.
-As of the Record Date, all of our Class B common stock is held by entities that are beneficially owned by Michael W. Kosloske, our Executive Chairman and Chief of Product Innovation.
-Mr. Kosloske beneficially owned 46.8% of our outstanding common stock on a combined basis as of the Record Date.
+As of the Record Date, there were 11,817,183 shares of the Company's Class A common stock outstanding and 3,841,667 shares of the Company's Class B common stock outstanding.
+As of the Record Date, all of our Class B common stock is held by entities that are beneficially owned by Michael W. Kosloske, our Chief of Product Innovation and a director for the Company.
+Mr. Kosloske beneficially owned 24.7% of our outstanding common stock on a combined basis as of the Record Date.